 The top-end CC is the VR6 4Motion Executive, which adds the V6 engine and all-wheel drive, a Park Distance Control system with front and rear proximity sensors, a 600-watt Dynaudio premium audio system and leather seating.

 The 2.0T R-line trim has a more sporty appearance that includes lower, extended bumpers and side skirts, darkened taillights and halogen foglights.
 Otherwise, this trim's features are the same as those found in the 2.0T Sport.
 Both transmissions are available with this trim.

 All CC models come equipped with a bevy of safety features including dual front, side and side curtain airbags in addition to traction and stability control systems.

-The Volkswagen CC packs a potent stylistic punch for its size, finding itself competing with a rather varied group of competitors ranging from the Buick Regal Turbo, to the Nissan Maxima, Lincoln MKZ or the newly introduced Acura ILX.
+The Volkswagen CC packs a potent stylistic punch for its size, finding itself competing with a rather varied group of competitors ranging from the Buick Regal Turbo, to the Nissan Maxima, the Lincoln MKZ or the Acura ILX.